How To Register For Coronavirus Vaccines Across Tampa Bay

 Visit the Pasco County COVID website for a registration form, updates and more information, or call 727-861-5250.

-Also, 11 Publix locations across the county are part of a pilot program in the state that are now administering the vaccine.
+Also, 11 Publix locations across the county are also administering the vaccine.